508LoopDetected/desk-daemons/README.md

-# Desk Daemons: A DeskBound Tangent
+# Desk Daemons

-Desk Daemons is a self-imposed challenge to use SvelteKit and Three.js to build a 3D turn-based RPG battle system.
+A self-imposed challenge to use SvelteKit and Three.js to build a 3D turn-based RPG battle system.
 There's no real end-goal in sight, just something to occasionally revisit when practicing new concepts or whatever.

 ### Done so far:
 - Battle logic & skill formulas: damage, crit, ailment, healing, etc.